berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

   the contexts are of the same depth.
 The stencil buffer is irrelevant because OpenVG does not use it.

-* The surface was created with respect to an EGLConfig supporting client API rendering of the same type as the API type of the context (in environments supporting multiple client APIs ).
+* The surface was created with respect to an ``EGLConfig`` supporting client API rendering of the same type as the API type of the context (in environments supporting multiple client APIs ).

-* They were created with respect to the same EGLDisplay (in environments supporting multiple displays).
+* They were created with respect to the same ``EGLDisplay`` (in environments supporting multiple displays).

-As long as the compatibility constraint and the address space requirement are satisfied, clients can render into the same EGLSurface using different contexts.
+As long as the compatibility constraint and the address space requirement are satisfied, clients can render into the same ``EGLSurface`` using different contexts.
-It is also possible to use a single context to render into multiple EGLSurfaces.
+It is also possible to use a single context to render into multiple ``EGLSurfaces``.

 2.2.1    Using Rendering Contexts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~